Sidney Toledano to Step Aside at Dior as LVMH Shakes Up Senior Ranks

 Wednesday's move is the first major shake-up at Dior since Mr. Arnault earlier this year spent EUR12 billion to unite the fashion house with LVMH.
 Previously, the Arnault family owned part of Dior through a holding company that also owned part of LVMH.
 But Dior the brand was independent from LVMH, even though the companies cooperated extensively under Mr. Arnault's control.

 When Mr. Toledano took over at the brand in 1998, annual sales were around EUR200 million.
 He embarked on a store-building spree and expanded the business dramatically in Asia.
-He was also anchored the company as designers came and went.
+He also anchored the company as designers came and went.
 He clashed with Hedi Slimane and fired John Galliano after the designer was recorded shouting anti-Semitic insults at a bar in Paris.
+Mr. Galliano apologized and said he was seeking help.

 The move elevates Mr. Beccari to one of the top spots in the fashion world and Mr. Arnault's luxury empire.
 Dior's sales have surged in recent years, propelled by strong demand in Asia.
 The brand, however, is significantly smaller than French rival Chanel and should have room to grow, says Luca Solca, analyst at Exane BNP Paribas.